 Poor Clyde can’t catch a break.
 All he wants to do is collect gems, but some malevolent force keeps trapping him behind walls and making the floor disappear.

 Your enjoyment of Clyde’s Adventure will vary with how much abuse you will accept.
-Clyde’s quest for treasure looks simple, plays more simply, and deals in a secret cruelty to the player that, while stimulating, might not be for everyone.
-Clyde’s Adventure » Read more
+Clyde’s quest for treasure looks simple, plays more simply, and deals in a secret cruelty to the player that, while stimulating, might not be for everyone. » Read more about Clyde’s Adventure

 Early in Backpacker: The Lost Florence Gold Mine, our hero, the unfortunately named Chuck McBlade, stops at the Payette Inn for a meal.
 He doesn’t just buy lunch: he talks with the wait staff, reads the entire menu aloud, and grouses about the prices.
 Then, when his food arrives, we watch McBlade eat the whole thing.
 The scene moves mesmerizingly slowly, violating so many unspoken rules about too much detail in writing.
 The moment is jarring, not because it’s bad but because it runs against our expectations.

 That leisurely, meandering pace distinguishes Backpacker.
-The game pays tribute to nature, hiking, and rural life, and its slowness feels like an exhale, a purposeful step back from problems to appreciate the world’s richness.
-Backpacker: The Lost Florence Gold Mine » Read more
+The game pays tribute to nature, hiking, and life outdoors, and its slowness feels like an exhale, a purposeful step back from problems to appreciate the world’s richness. » Read more about Backpacker: The Lost Florence Gold Mine

 Sometimes, a game is inseparable from where it occurs, at least on a symbolic level.
 Defcon 5 links its location and gameplay even more tightly, using physical space to unite a tense military defense simulation with the action of a first-person shooter.

 Defcon 5‘s shortcomings mostly result from the game’s specific implementation of its ideas.
-Millennium Interactive’s experiment suffers greatly from pacing issues, but its central concept of housing disparate genre elements in the walls of a single explorable area is strong enough to show promise between those faults.
-Defcon 5 » Read more
+Millennium Interactive’s experiment suffers greatly from pacing issues, but its central concept of housing disparate genre elements in the walls of a single explorable area is strong enough to show promise between those faults. » Read more about Defcon 5

 The Obscuritory is always a work in progress.
 Occasionally, I’ll revisit earlier posts and content to improve what I’ve written before as I become better (hopefully!) at criticism.
 Sometimes these are smaller tweaks, but once in a while, I’ll do major article overhauls.